Pacific Debt Relief Company Logo

 • Employees are protected against being discharged by their employers if ONE debt has caused garnishment of wages.
 There is no protection for two or more wage garnishment orders.

-• The CCPA sets percentages controlling how much disposable earnings can be garnished.
+• The CCPA limits the percentage of disposable earnings that can be garnished.
 These can not be exceeded.

 • The CCPA sets the maximum amount garnish-able in any workweek or pay period, except in garnishment for support, bankruptcy, or any state or federal tax.
 The maximum garnishment is the lesser of 25% of the employee’s disposable earnings, or disposable earnings are greater than 30 times the federal minimum wage.

-• In the case of court orders for child support or alimony, garnishment laws state that up to 50% of a worker’s disposable earnings can be garnished if the worker is supporting another spouse or child, or up to 60% if the worker is not.
-Support payments more than 12 weeks late are subject to an additional 5% garnishment.
+• In the case of court orders for child support or alimony, garnishment laws state that up to 50% of a worker’s disposable earnings can be taken if the worker is supporting another spouse or child, or up to 60% if the worker is not.
+Consulting with a wage garnishment attorney can help manage these complexities, especially when support payments are more than 12 weeks late, which subjects them to an additional 5% garnishment.

 • For non-tax-related garnishments by the federal government, up to 15% of disposable earnings can be garnished.
 State law does not cover these federal repayments.